jmemich/alan_music/README.md

-# alan_music
+# Rippin' Dem Tunes

-Ripping all of the metadata from (only) unique songs in Alan's original ~180GB of music.
+Extracting all of the metadata from (only) unique songs in Alan's original ~180GB of music.